Edwards Lifesciences Corporation (EW) Stock Could Soon Reward Patient Investors

 Edwards Lifesciences Corporation (EW) Insider Activity

-A total of 109 insider transactions have happened at Edwards Lifesciences Corporation (EW) in the last six months, with sales accounting for 67 and purchases happening 42 times.
-The most recent transaction is an insider sale by Lemercier Jean-Luc M, the company’s CVP, EMEA, Canada, Latin Amer.
-SEC filings show that Lemercier Jean-Luc M sold 13,020 shares of the company’s common stock on Mar 01 at a price of $84.72 per share for a total of $1.1 million.
-Following the sale, the insider now owns 0.14 million shares.
+A total of 114 insider transactions have happened at Edwards Lifesciences Corporation (EW) in the last six months, with sales accounting for 70 and purchases happening 44 times.
+The most recent transaction is an insider sale by WANG HUIMIN, the company’s CVP, Japan & Intercontinental.
+SEC filings show that WANG HUIMIN sold 6,350 shares of the company’s common stock on Mar 08 at a price of $81.37 per share for a total of $0.52 million.
+Following the sale, the insider now owns 93213.0 shares.

-Edwards Lifesciences Corporation disclosed in a document filed with the SEC on Mar 01 that Wood Larry L (CVP, TAVR) sold a total of 7,830 shares of the company’s common stock.
-The trade occurred on Mar 01 and was made at $83.99 per share for $0.66 million.
-Following the transaction, the insider now directly holds 0.36 million shares of the EW stock.
+Edwards Lifesciences Corporation disclosed in a document filed with the SEC on Mar 01 that Lemercier Jean-Luc M (CVP, EMEA, Canada, Latin Amer) sold a total of 13,020 shares of the company’s common stock.
+The trade occurred on Mar 01 and was made at $84.72 per share for $1.1 million.
+Following the transaction, the insider now directly holds 0.14 million shares of the EW stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.